peerigon/eslint-config-peerigon/README.md

 ### [`peerigon`](base.js)

 **Base rules for every project.
 You should always add these rules.**
-**Requires [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import) and [eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc) as installed project dependency in npm@2 environments (usually node 4).**

 These rules assume a modern project with full ES2015 support and a module system with a node.js-like resolving behavior (like node.js and webpack).
 For special rules, which extend these base rules for older environments, see below.

-The base rules do not define an `env`, so you might do that for yourself in order to enable specific globals.
+The base rules do not define an `env`, so you might want to do that for yourself to enable specific globals.

 Add an `.eslintrc.json` to the project's root folder: